 The dense, crunchy texture of nan-e berenji makes them the perfect tea cookie.
 Traditionally, they’re served with some sort of black tea: we enjoyed our batch with a pot of strong, malty assam, but you could also brew up a bitter bergamot tea, like Earl Grey, for an additional floral note.

-And yes, Nowruz will look a little different this year due to Covid.
-But because this recipe yields a ton of tiny, easily transportable cookies, you’ll have plenty to leave on porches for friends, family, and neighbors — with an invitation to a virtual Nowruz teatime!
+Also, this recipe yields a ton of tiny, easily transportable cookies.
+You’ll have plenty to bring along to celebrations or leave on the porches of friends, family, and neighbors for a sweet Nowruz surprise!

 Yield: 4 dozen